Lux-AI-Challenge/Lux-Design-S1/kits/java/README.md

 ## Submitting to Kaggle

+First, make sure you compile all your code using `javac`.

 Submissions need to be a .tar.gz bundle with main.py at the top level directory (not nested).
 To create a submission, `cd simple` then create the .tar.gz with `tar -czvf submission.tar.gz *`.
 Upload this under the [My Submissions tab](https://www.kaggle.com/c/lux-ai-2021/submissions) and